ucsb-cs156/m23/lab/project.md

 You are welcome to use `dokku config:show app-name` to get these values and use them for your localhost setup.

 Links are provided below.

+## Optional: The icebox

+Some teams will keep a column on their Kanban board (or even create a separate Kanban board) with a column called "icebox".
+This is a place to put stories that you might work on some day, but not in the near future.

+You could also use "tags" for this purpose.

 # Links